Extra Virgin Olive Oil Italy, Spain, France and California

 The oil itself is 80% Hojiblanca which give this oil its vibrancy and rich polyphenol count (healthful) and the spicy side of the flavor profile.
 The second component of the blend is Arbequina 20% whose softer, fruitier notes helps smooth out the flavor profile making it more approachable and suitable for all round kitchen use.

-This is how you should structure your 3 bottle purchase.
+Here is a suggestion on how to structure your 3 bottle purchase.

 If you have a little more flexibility by 2 GDFSH and pick out either a Lighter or more Intense Olive Oil to go with it..